Sharansrj567/Infogram/README.md

 It returns an empty body.

-* `DeleteTodo` - Deletes a TODO item created by a current user.
-Expects an id of a TODO item to remove.
+- `DeleteTodo` - Deletes a TODO/DATA item created by a current user.
+Expects an id of a TODO/DATA item to remove.

 It returns an empty body.

-* `GenerateUploadUrl` - Returns a pre-signed URL that can be used to upload an attachment file for a TODO item.
+- `GenerateUploadUrl` - Returns a pre-signed URL that can be used to upload an attachment file for a TODO/DATA item.

 It returns a JSON object that looks like this: